 The next step is to check out demos of your shortlisted solutions and execute proofs of concept (POCs) that test your top use cases.

-While running the POCs, you should look at:
+While running the POCs, you should look at the following:

 - The tool’s architecture

 - The setup process

 - The tool’s ability to crawl metadata from the Snowflake Data Cloud and other tools in your modern data stack

 - Ease of adoption for technical and business users

 It’s best to talk to the service provider as much as possible to clarify all of your concerns.

 Are you looking to implement a data discovery and data catalog solution for your organization — you might want to check out Atlan.

 - What Is a Data Catalog? & Do You Need One?

 - The Snowflake-ready Third-Gen Data Catalog